 All my life, I worked diligently to become what was expected of me…but standing here, on the brink of tossing everything away, I do not even understand why anymore.
 What is the purpose of wasting years of your life to please others who never loved you?
-Is status truly worth more than happiness?
-I wish I was wise enough to consider this before marrying that man; yet, it is too late now.
+Why did I ever believe doing such things would bring me happiness?
+I wish I was wise enough to ask this before marrying that man; yet, it is too late now.

 Thinking of him, I swiftly scan my surroundings, making sure he has not discovered my absence; I loathe to think of what might become of me if he discovers I am leaving, and especially whom I am leaving with.
-Just the mere thought of it fills me with dread; although, logically speaking, I’m certain he’s sleeping soundly as always.
-It’s not as though he cared for me before.
+Just the mere thought of it fills me with dread; although, logically speaking, I am certain he is sleeping soundly as always.
+It is not as though he cared for me before.
 Surely, he will be glad that his burden is lifted.
 But soon he will be the least of my fears.

 Where am I going to go?
 Will I be able to survive there?
 Will I even be able to survive the journey?

-I am so excited to at last be free.
-I am so grateful that I will not have to traverse this alone.
+I am so excited to at last be free, so grateful that I will not have to traverse this alone.
 Yet, even so…I am still terrified.

 The drums continue on.

 “You certainly look…different,” he says, eyeing my own hair.
-Just hours ago, it was not quite as long as his, but still decently close—yet now it scarcely reaches the top of my shoulders.
-I know it is “unnatural” for a woman to have hair this short…but considering how his is just as unnatural for a man, I suppose one could say we match each other now.
+Just hours ago, it was not nearly so long as his, yet still an impressive length for my height—yet now, it scarcely reaches the top of my shoulders.
+I know it is “unnatural” for a woman to have hair this short…but, considering how his is just as unnatural for a man, I suppose one could say we match.

-“You really are serious about this, aren’t you?”
-As he asks this, all my fears flurry in my mind once more.
+As he says this, all my fears flurry in my mind once more.
 Yet even so, in spite of his fears—in spite of my own—I stiffen my posture and sharpen my voice.